softwareconstruction240/softwareconstruction/instruction/chess-tips/chess-tips.md

 - Resigning should require a confirmation, and does **not** kick players from the game.
 [Gameplay Functionality](../../chess/6-gameplay/gameplay.md#gameplay-functionality)
 - Anyone can highlight any piece, independent of whose turn it is.
 In addition, a user trying to highlight a position with no piece shouldn't break your code.
 [Gameplay Functionality](../../chess/6-gameplay/gameplay.md#gameplay-functionality)
 - Make sure you implement pawn promotion.
 [Pawn Functionality](../../chess/0-chess-moves/the-game-of-chess.md#pawn)
+- All messages should contain player usernames.
+Move messages should have a description of the move such as a2 to a4.
+[Notifications](../../chess/6-gameplay/gameplay.md#notifications)

 ## I don't have enough GitHub commits to pass the autograder